Optics: Lenses

-,

 where S_{1} is the distance from the object to the lens, S_{2} is the distance from the lens to the image, and f is the focal length of the lens.
 In the sign convention used here, the object and image distances are positive if the object and image are on opposite sides of the lens.

 Incoming parallel rays are focused by a converging lens onto a spot one focal length from the lens, on the far side of the lens.
 This is called the rear focal point of the lens.
 Rays from an object at a finite distance are focused further from the lens than the focal distance; the closer the object is to the lens, the further the image is from the lens.

 With diverging lenses, incoming parallel rays diverge after going through the lens, in such a way that they seem to have originated at a spot one focal length in front of the lens.
 This is the lens's front focal point.
 Rays from an object at a finite distance are associated with a virtual image that is closer to the lens than the focal point, and on the same side of the lens as the object.
 The closer the object is to the lens, the closer the virtual image is to the lens.
 As with mirrors, upright images produced by a single lens are virtual, while inverted images are real.

 Lenses suffer from aberrations that distort images.
 Monochromatic aberrations occur because the geometry of the lens does not perfectly direct rays from each object point to a single point on the image, while chromatic aberration occurs because the index of refraction of the lens varies with the wavelength of the light.

 Physical optics

-In physical optics, light is considered to propagate as a wave.
+In physical optics, light is considered to propagate as waves.
 This model predicts phenomena such as interference and diffraction, which are not explained by geometric optics.
 The speed of light waves in air is approximately 3.0×108 m/s (exactly 299,792,458 m/s in vacuum).
 The wavelength of visible light waves varies between 400 and 700 nm, but the term "light" is also often applied to infrared (0.7–300 μm) and ultraviolet radiation (10–400 nm).

 The wave model can be used to make predictions about how an optical system will behave without requiring an explanation of what is "waving" in what medium.
 Until the middle of the 19th century, most physicists believed in an "ethereal" medium in which the light disturbance propagated.
 The existence of electromagnetic waves was predicted in 1865 by Maxwell's equations.
 These waves propagate at the speed of light and have varying electric and magnetic fields which are orthogonal to one another, and also to the direction of propagation of the waves.
 Light waves are now generally treated as electromagnetic waves except when quantum mechanical effects have to be considered.